agneevX/homelab/README.md

 ## Unified access

-I use Tailscale to access all devices and services.
-All cloud VMs have their storages mounted locally using NFS, securely.
+I use Tailscale to access devices and services.
+Cloud VMs have their storages securely mounted locally over NFS or FTP.

 Some apps are hosted in cloud to balance system resources.
 I use Traefik to access them as if they're hosted locally, using the format `http://<app>.<machine>.nt`.